Tortious Assault: The Threat or Fear of Imminent Harmful Contact | White Owl Legal

 Distinguishing the Tort of Assault from the Tort of Battery

-Tortious assault is commonly confused with tortious battery.
-The confusion appears to arise from similar misperception for assault in the criminal law context.
-Tortious assault, like criminal assault, requires only a threat or fear of imminent harm by violence or undesired physical contact.
-It is tortious battery that involves actual violence or undesired physical contact.
+The tort of assault is often misunderstood with the tort of battery.
+Perhaps the confusion arises from similar misperceptions about assault within the criminal law.
+With the tort of assault, only a threat or fear of imminent harm by physical contact is required; however, it is the tort of battery that involves some actual physical contact.

 The Law

-The tort of assault was explained well in the case of Barker v.
-Barker, 2020 ONSC 3746, wherein it was stated:
+Tortious assault was well explained within the case of Barker v.
+Barker, 2020 ONSC 3746, where it was said:

 [1194] Turning to the tort of assault, the courts across Canada have embraced a common definition, as expounded upon by the Saskatchewan Court of Appeal in McLean v McLean, 2019 SKCA 15, at paras 59-60: